 Generally speaking, planned gifts represent gift options that can be designed to meet your personal philanthropic and financial goals.
 Some planned gifts, such as a gift in your will, require no current outlay of funds at all.
-And other planned gifts, including the charitable gift annuity, make it possible to support our work, enjoy a tax deduction, and receive a lifetime income at the same time.
+And other planned gifts, including the charitable gift annuity, make it possible to support our work, enjoy a tax deduction if you itemize, and receive a lifetime income at the same time.

 P.S.
-We invite attorneys, CPAs, financial planners, and other professional advisors to click the “Professional Advisors” link to use our Planned Giving Answers Online program.
+We invite attorneys, CPAs, financial planners, and other professional advisors to click the “Professional Advisors” link to use our Advisor Reference Tool (ART) program.
 It provides more detailed information about planned giving concepts and techniques.